Trust and security at scale: integrate Azure PKI with

 Prototype in Axure

-I used Axure to build a prototype for the Azure PKI project because it provides a clear and interactive way to communicate the concept across teams, especially with the Azure PKI team, which sits outside our IoT organization.
+For the Azure PKI project, I used Axure as the prototype tool.
+It provides a clear and interactive way to communicate the concept across teams, especially with the Azure PKI team, which sits outside our IoT organization.

-It also enables us to gather meaningful user feedback early in the process, allowing us to validate assumptions and refine the user experience before investing in development.
+The prototype also enables us to gather early user feedback, validate assumptions, and shape the user experience before committing to full development.

-Given the security priority, it is critical to identify potential technical constraints and usability challenges early on.
+Given the security priority, it was also critical to identify potential technical constraints and usability challenges early on.

 Hi-fi design screens

-Previously, users had to navigate to individual IoT hubs to find registration details and separately visit the DPS to check certificate expiration dates.
-By bringing this scatted data together in one place, the design helps users more easily understand the relationship between certificate status and device registration, reducing the likelihood of missed expirations or misconfigurations.
+Previously, users had to switch between IoT hubs and DPS to check registration details and certificate expiration dates.
+This design consolidated those records into a single view, helping users see the connection between certificate status and device registration, reducing the likelihood of missed expirations or misconfigurations.

 User feedback

 “This is great!
-Prior to this, I might have gone to linked ioT hubs to see you know the the linked hubs and then I might have gone to a particular hub to search for a particular device by its ID.”
+Prior to this, I might have gone to linked IoT Hub, then search a particular hub just to find a device by its ID.”

 -Lead Software Developer, Mesh Systems